PriyaranjanKS/FusionDevBlogs/_posts/2024-07-28-Copilot-Multilingual.md

 {: toc}

 ## Introduction
-Microsoft Copilot Studio allows us to create conversational agents, or "copilots," that can interact with users in their preferred language.
+Microsoft Copilot Studio allows us to create Copilots that can interact with users in their preferred language.
 In this blog, we will walk you through building a multilingual copilot that helps users book doctor appointments for different departments in their preferred language of English or French.
-The copilot will also save these appointments in a Dataverse table for easy management and follow-up.
+The Copilot will also save these appointments in a Dataverse table for easy management and follow-up.

 ## Process Overview

-Our multilingual copilot will:
+Our multilingual Copilot will:

 1. Interact with users in multiple languages (e.g., English and French).
 2. Facilitate booking appointments for different medical specialties: Cardiology, Orthopedics, and Dentistry.